Wednesday, December 31, 2025

 If you’re thinking of visiting, do so soon.
 “The Art of Judith Lowry” and “The Lowry & Croul Collection of Contemporary Native American Art” will both close on November 16, 2025.

-“Of the Earth: Native American Baskets and Pueblo Pottery” will close on December 31, 2027.
+“Of the Earth: Native American Baskets and Pueblo Pottery” is a permanent display.